8143142/SDP_final/README.md

 Demonstrate dynamic feature addition to cars and real-time observation of inventory changes.
 <hr>
 <h2>Main body:</h2><br>
-&diams; Singleton Pattern (CarShop): Ensures a single instance of the CarShop exists, allowing centralized control of the car inventory.<br>
+&diams; Singleton Pattern (CarShop): Ensures a single instance of the CarShop exists, allowing centralized control of the car inventory.<br><br>

-&diams; Observer Pattern (Observer, ConsoleObserver): Enables the CarShop to notify observers (such as ConsoleObserver) about changes in the car inventory, providing a real-time update mechanism.<br>
+&diams; Observer Pattern (Observer, ConsoleObserver): Enables the CarShop to notify observers (such as ConsoleObserver) about changes in the car inventory, providing a real-time update mechanism.<br><br>

 &diams; Decorator Pattern (CarDecorator, LedHeadlightsDecorator, FastChargingDecorator, WinterWheelsDecorator): Allows the dynamic addition of features to cars without modifying their core implementation.
 Each decorator extends the functionality of the base Car class.<br>